Parametric Exponential Linear Unit for Deep Convolutional Neural Networks: Parametric Exponential Linear Unit

-The standard Exponential Linear Unit (ELU) is defined as identity for positive arguments and $a(\exp(h) - 1)$ for negative arguments~\citep{clevert2015fast}.
-Although the parameter $a$ can be any positive value, \citet{clevert2015fast} proposed using $a=1$ to have a fully differentiable function.
+The standard Exponential Linear Unit (ELU) is defined as identity for positive arguments and $a(\exp(h) - 1)$ for negative arguments ($h<0$)~\cite{clevert2015fast}.
+Although the parameter $a$ can be any positive value, \etal{Clevert}~\cite{clevert2015fast} proposed using $a=1$ to have a fully differentiable function.
 For other values $a \neq 1$, the function is non-differentiable at $h=0$.
-For this reason, we do not directly learn parameter $a$ during back-propagation.
-Updating $a$ with the gradient would break differentiability at $h=0$, which could imped back-propagation.
+Directly learning parameter $a$ would break differentiability at $h=0$, which could impede back-propagation~\cite{lecun2015deep}.

-We start by adding two additional parameters to ELU as follows:
+For this reason, we first start by adding two additional parameters to ELU:

-for which the original ELU can be recovered when $a=b=c=1$.
-As shown in Figure~\ref{fig:effects-of-parameters}, each parameter in~\eqref{eq:elu-param1} controls different aspects of the activation.
+We have $c h $ for positive arguments ($h \geq 0$) and $a (\exp(\frac{h}{b}) - 1)$ for negative arguments ($h<0$).
+The original ELU can be recovered when $a=b=c=1$.
+As shown in Figure~\ref{fig:effects-of-parameters}, each parameter controls different aspects of the activation.
 Parameter $c$ changes the slope of the linear function in the positive quadrant (the larger $c$, the steeper the slope), parameter $b$ affects the scale of the exponential decay (the larger $b$, the smaller the decay), while $a$ acts on the saturation point in the negative quadrant (the larger $a$, the lower the saturation point).
-We also constrain the parameters to be positive to have a monotonic function.
-Consequently, reducing the weight magnitude during training always lowers the neuron contribution.
+Constraining the parameters in the positive quadrant forces the activation to be a monotonic function, such that reducing the weight magnitude during training always lowers the neuron contribution.

 Using this parameterization, the network can control its non-linear behavior throughout the course of the training phase.
-It may increase the slope with $c$ or the decay with $b$ to counter vanishing gradients, and push the mean activation towards zero by lowering the saturation point with $a$ for better managing bias shift.
-We now look into gradient descent and define update rules for each parameter, so that the network can adjust its behavior as it seems fit.
+It may increase the slope with $c$, the decay with $b$ or lower the saturation point with $a$.
 However, a standard gradient update on parameters $a,b,c$ would make the function non-differentiable at $h=0$ and impair back-propagation.
-Instead of relying on a projection operator to restore differentiability after each update, we constrain our parameterization by forcing $f$ to stay differentiable at $h=0$.
-We equal the derivatives on both sides of zero, and solve for $c$:
+Instead of relying on a projection operator to restore differentiability after each update, we constrain our parameterization to always have differentiability at $h=0$.
+By equaling the derivatives on both sides of zero, solving for $c$ gives $c = \frac{a}{b}$ as solution.
+The proposed Parametric ELU (PELU) is then as follows: